joycekwok5/joycekwok5.github.io/index.md

 ### Solution
 To address this, I analyzed clothing retail data to understand how seasons influence demand for clothing products.
 Based on the findings, I will make recommendations to help Poppy guide decisions around inventory planning, marketing, and pricing strategies for her new boutique.

+### Hypothesis

+The transition seasons of Fall and Spring have the highest overall sales compared to Summer and Winter.

 ### Data
 <u>Dataset 1: Retail Fashion Boutique Data Sales Analytics 2025</u>